ploomber/projects/README.md

 1. entry-directory.
 A simple pipeline with 5 tasks, it is executed without declaring a `pipeline.yaml` file.
 This is the example used in the JupyterCon 2020 demo
 2. spec-basic.
 Pipeline defined using a `pipeline.yaml` file
 3. spec-r.
 Basic pipeline with R scripts
-4. basic-tutorial.
+4. `python-api/`.
 Basic tutorial using the Python API

 ## Intermediate examples